 Sonya Huber is an associate professor of creative writing at Fairfield University.
 She is the author of two books of creative nonfiction, Cover Me: A Health Insurance Memoir(2010), finalist for the ForeWord Book of the Year, and Opa Nobody (2008), shortlisted for the Saroyan Prize.
 She has also written a textbook, The Backwards Research Guide for Writers: Using Your Life for Reflection, Connection, and Inspiration (2011), and an e-book, Two Eyes are Never Enough, available through SheBooks.
 Her work has been published in The New York Times, Creative Nonfiction, Brevity, Fourth Genre, Crab Orchard Review, Hotel Amerika, The Chronicle of Higher Education, the Washington Post Magazine, and other outlets.
 She received the 2013 Creative Nonfiction Award from Terrain and her work appears in True Stories, Well Told: From the First 20 Years of Creative Nonfiction.

-Rachel Basch is the author of three novels: ;The Listener, The Passion of Reverend Nash,named one of the five best novels of 2003 by The Christian Science Monitor, and Degrees of Love, translated into Dutch and German and was a selection of the Hartford Courant’sBook Club.
+Rachel Basch is the author of four novels: ;The Listener, The Passion of Reverend Nash,named one of the five best novels of 2003 by The Christian Science Monitor, Degrees of Love, translated into Dutch and German and was a selection of the Hartford Courant’sBook Club and she won The William Van Wert Prize in fiction for the first chapter of her latest novel, The Listener.
 Basch has reviewed books for The Washington Post Book World, and her nonfiction has appeared inn+1,Parenting, and The Huffington Post.
-In 2011 Basch received a MacDowell Colony Fellowship, and she recently won The William Van Wert Prize in fiction for the first chapter of her latest novel, The Listener.
-A dedicated teacher of creative writing for over 20 years, Basch is a contributor to Now Write!: Fiction Writing Exercises From Today's Best Writers & Teachers.
+In 2011 Basch received a MacDowell Colony Fellowship, A dedicated teacher of creative writing for over 20 years, Basch is a contributor to Now Write!: Fiction Writing Exercises From Today's Best Writers & Teachers.
 Basch has been a Visiting Writer at Trinity College in Hartford.
 She currently teaches in Wesleyan University's Graduate Liberal Studies Program and leads a private master class.

 Alan Davis, who has published 2 prize-winning collections of stories; Rumors from the Lost World and Alone with the Owl, was born in New Orleans, near the mouth of the Mississippi, into a large Catholic family of Italian, French, and Irish ancestry.
-He now lives in Minnesota, near the Mississippi's headwaters among Garrison Keillor's Lutherans, where he teaches in the M.F.A. program at Minnesota State University, Moorhead (MSUM), and serves as Senior Editor at New Rivers Press.
+He now lives in Minnesota, near the Mississippi's headwaters among Garrison Keillor's Lutherans.
 Davis has received 2 Fulbright awards (to Indonesia and Slovenia), a Minnesota State Arts Board Fellowship, and a Loft-McKnight Award of Distinction in Creative Prose.
-He recently won the Prize Americana for Fiction 2010 for So Bravely Vegetative, his third collection of stories.
+He won the Prize Americana for Fiction 2010 for So Bravely Vegetative, his third collection of stories.
 Most recently, he edited Visiting Bob: Poems Inspired by the Life and Work of Bob Dylan published in November, 2018.